Equivariant formality of the little disks operad: Homotopy orbits of the little disks -operad

 where $D$ denotes a standard open $n$-disk and $\mathrm{Emb}$ denotes the space of smooth embeddings.
 In fact this operad comes in two flavors depending of whether we consider orientation preserving embeddings or arbitrary embeddings.
 We use the notation $f\Dd_n^+$ for the orientation preserving version and $f\Dd_n$ for the other one.

-For $G=O(n)$ or $SO(n)$, we define the homotopy $G$-orbits of $\Dd_n$ to be the dendroidal space $(\Dd_n)_{G}$ obtained by taking homotopy orbits objectwise.
+For $G=O(n)$ or $SO(n)$, we define the homotopy $G$-orbits of $\Dd_n$ to be the dendroidal space $(\Dd_n)_{hG}$ obtained by taking homotopy orbits objectwise.
 It is an $\infty$-operad, in the following sense.

-\begin{proposition}For $G=O(n)$ or $SO(n)$, the dendroidal space $(\Dd_n)_{hG}$ satisfies the Segal and completeness conditions. \end{proposition} \begin{proof} To shorten notation, we will write $Y := (\Dd_n)_{hG}$ for the duration of this proof.
+\begin{proposition}For $G=O(n)$ or $SO(n)$, the dendroidal space $(\Dd_n)_{hG}$ satisfies the Segal and completeness conditions. \end{proposition} \begin{proof} The proof will work for any $1$-reduced dendroidal Segal space $X$ acted on by a group $G$ so we prove it in this generality (for us $1$-reduced means that the value on $\eta$ and one the $1$-corolla is contactible).
 Let $T$ be a tree given as the union of two trees $R$ and $S$ intersecting along an edge $e$.
 To verify the Segal condition, we must check that the map

 is a weak equivalence.
-But this is clear since this map is fibered over $BG$ and the fiber is the isomorphism $\Dd_n(T) \to \Dd_n(R) \times \Dd_n(S)$.
-Completeness is also immediate since the restriction of $Y$ to linear trees is the homotopically constant simplicial space $BG$. \end{proof}
+But this is clear since this map is fibered over $BG$ and the fiber is the isomorphism $X(T) \to X(R) \times X(S)$.
+Completeness asserts that the restriction of $X_{hG}$ to linear trees is a complete Segal space in the sense of Rezk, i.e., that the inclusion of the space of objects in the space of homotopy invertible morphisms is an equivalence \cite[Section 6]{rezkmodel}.
+This is also immediate since that restriction is the homotopically constant simplicial space $BG$. \end{proof}

 The following proposition shows that the homotopy orbits of $\mathcal{D}_n$ is the $\infty$-operad associated to the framed little $n$-disks operad.
 This is not new and, for a different model for $\infty$-operads, follows from results of \cite{lurie} as explained in \cite[Proposition 2.2]{horel2022two}.